nautilus-cyberneering/.github/hiring/profile_senior_developer.md

 ## Our Expectations

+- Used to define and structure technical solutions and champion them through the consensus building and review processes with colleagues.
 - Shares and collaborates on developing the team which involves training and tutoring others.
 - Open to work on our internal long term Open-Source project but also work on other projects for the company group.
 - Actively participates in our progress, voices opinions and gives fresh ideas and constructive feedback.